Avaiga/taipy-getting-started/steps/explain_md/step_0_first_step.md

 - Augmented syntax for Markdown
 - Interactive

-The **Scenario Management** of Taipy is a powerful tool to manage scenarios of business probelem and pipelines.
+The **Scenario Management** of Taipy is a powerful tool to manage business problems and pipelines.
 The implementation of **Taipy Core** is intuitve and easy.
 It will allow you to:
 - Keep track of your KPI, data, scenarios, pipelines, etc.
-- Have smart scheduling in your Python code
+- Have smart scheduling
-- Simplify industrialisation of Python code
+- Simplify industrialisation for DataViz, Machine-Learning, Optimization, etc.

 You can use the GUI component without the Scenario Management and vice-versa.
 However, as you will see, they are incredibly efficient when combined.